antoineguiguet/AntoineGuiguetWebsite/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include plant-insect interactions, mobile computing and programmable matter.
+bio: I am interested in the evolution and molecular ecology of plant-insect interactions.

 interests:
   - Plant-insect interactions